khaapamaki/ColorSchemeManipulator/readme.md

 + Optimization in range parameter handling during filtering
 + Range parameter validation
++ CliArg subclassing(?) so other than filter delegate type arguments are possible
+    + FilterSet arg type could be useful for creating presets
 + More Unit tests
 + Support for Visual Studio Code
-+ Support for CSS and HTML files?
-What else?
++ Support for CSS and HTML files
-+ Presets for quick operations
 + Proper HSV<->HSL conversions, now done by converting to RGB first
 + Change the project name.
 Inversion is not any more the only way to tweak colors!!